 Credit card owners should be aware of risky places to swipe their cards and examine any payment machine they use.
 They should look for mismatched graphics and fonts that do not match the rest of the machine.
 Individuals should also cover their hands while entering their pin codes.
-Using a mobile payment option like Apple Pay can also help users avoid skimming.
+Using a mobile payment option like Apple Pay, which doesn’t require swiping, can also help users avoid skimming.

 Arrest scams are another common credit card fraud tactic that tricks victims into sending scammers money to pay off an imagined debt.
 During an arrest scam, the criminal will contact the victim, fraudulently claiming to be a member of law enforcement.
 The scammer may say they are a member of a legitimate government office — like the FBI or IRS — or they may vaguely refer to themselves as “local police.”

 The fraudster claims that there is a warrant issued for the arrest of the victim if they do not immediately pay back a fictitious fine, debt or court-ordered judgment.
 Once the victim responds, the scammer will urge them to either offer their credit card information or face arrest.

 Credit card holders should know that the U.S. government will only legally summon citizens through written documentation.
 Even if an individual does have a legitimate warrant out for their arrest, local police will never call a wanted suspect to inform them of an active warrant over the phone.

 Instead, an officer typically serves physical documents in person.
 Federal and state law enforcement will also never demand credit card information over the phone.

 What To Do If You Get Scammed